Detecting Masquerade Attacks in Controller Area Networks Using Graph Machine Learning: Proposed Data-Driven Methods

 Fig. \ref{fig:can_data_to_graph_viz} shows how MSGs are built and their corresponding components.
 Our modeling framework ensures that both structural and temporal aspects of CAN communications are captured, facilitating a comprehensive analysis of the CAN dynamics.
 Algorithm~\ref{alg:msg_creation} describes the creation of MSGs.

-To ensure the correctness of Algorithm~\ref{alg:msg_creation}, we establish a loop invariant for the main while loop.
-A loop invariant is a property that holds true before and after each iteration of the loop, helping to trace the algorithm’s functionality and correctness.
-We demonstrate that the loop invariant holds through three key steps:
+{ To ensure the correctness of Algorithm~\ref{alg:msg_creation}, we establish loop invariants for both the outer windowing loop and inner message processing loop.
+A loop invariant is a property that holds true before and after each iteration, ensuring algorithmic correctness.
+We validate these invariants through three steps: